Top HHS spokesman apologizes to staff for accusing government scientists of sedition - KESQ

 Caputo declined to discuss the matter any further in a brief phone interview with CNN later Monday, except to say he made the comments as he was dealing with some of the pressure caused by harassment to himself and his family over the last several days.
 He added that harassment included what he deemed to be death threats.

 The fall-out following his Facebook rant Sunday is one of dual controversies encircling Caputo.
-A senior administration official told CNN Saturday that amid tension between the administration and the CDC, Caputo and his team had demanded to see weekly science reports from the CDC before they are released.
+A federal health official told CNN Saturday that amid tension between the administration and the CDC, Caputo and his team had demanded to see weekly science reports from the CDC before they are released.

 Officials within HHS had defended the demand, saying the CDC fell under the agency’s umbrella and that all communications and public documents needed to be cleared at the top.

-Note: This story has been updated with additional reporting Tuesday.